-- Ensure that posts are straight.
-Check that no component of the lift system has been moved or altered. - □ Read care plan to ensure correct size sling and sling use. - □ Ensure power light on motor is "ON". - Check that battery is charged (should be charged nightly). - Visually inspect lift strap (should be no fraying or tearing). - Check for any visible damage on motor and sling bar hooks. - Check that there are no audible beeps / buzzes. - □ Ensure the remote is working, check remote is not cracked. - Ensure that motor moves freely along track. - Ensure that the lift moves smoothly up and down. - Visually inspect sling (should be no rips or holes, no fraying or loose stitching, no sign of heat damage). - Remove sling from client following transfer, unless otherwise noted in the care plan.
+Ensure that posts are straight.
+Check that no component of thelift system has been moved or altered.
+Read care plan to ensure correct size sling and sling use.
+Ensure power light on motor is "ON".
+Check that battery is charged (should be charged nightly).
+Visually inspect lift strap (should be no fraying or tearing).
+Check for any visible damage on motor and sling bar hooks.
+Check that there are no audible beeps / buzzes.
+Ensure the remote is working, check remote is not cracked.
+Ensure that motor moves freely along track.
+Ensure that the lift moves smoothly up and down.
+Visually inspect sling (should be no rips or holes, no fraying orloose stitching, no sign of heat damage).
+Remove sling from client following transfer, unless otherwisenoted

-If you note any issues, contact your Supervisor and direct the able client to contact the equipment vendor.
+If you note any issues, contact your Supervisor and direct theable tenant to contact the equipment vendor.